QuantumLabsLtda/adonisjs-cerberus/README.md

   adonis cerberus:init
 ```

-As mentioned before, this command should (and we hope it will) copy all library specific migrations into your project `migrations` folder.
+As mentioned before, this command should (and we hope it will) copy all library specific migration into your projects `migrations` folder.
 There's no special flags or parameters for this command.

 #### Role